Railway air brake: Accidents

 While conducting switching operations, one or more angle cocks are closed to isolate sections of the brake pipe when the train is separated to set out or pick up cars.
 Failure to close the correct angle cock before separating the train will cause an unintended emergency brake application when air hoses are disconnected at the point at which cars have been uncoupled.
-The emergency application will create a safety hazard if the train is on the mainline and operating under timetable orders, as the authority to occupy the mainline may expire before the train can recharge the brakes, get underway and move into the clear as another train approaches.
+The emergency application will create a safety hazard if the train is on the mainline and operating under timetable orders, as the authority to occupy the mainline may expire before the train can recharge the brakes, get underway, and move into the clear as another train approaches.

-Excepting the two end angle cocks mentioned above, all other angle cocks must be opened to create brake pipe continuity throughout the train.
+Except for the two end angle cocks mentioned above, all other angle cocks must be opened to create brake pipe continuity throughout the train.
 If an angle cock on an intermediate car is closed, part of the train's brake pipe will be isolated from the locomotive or control car.
-Benignly, such a situation may result in the brake pipe downstream from the closed angle cock losing pressure due to leakage, leading to an uncommanded brake application on the affected cars.
-More seriously, if the isolated segment is able to maintain pressure, a loss of braking in the affected cars will occur.
+Benignly, such a situation may result in the brake pipe downstream from the closed-angle cock losing pressure due to leakage, leading to an uncommanded brake application on the affected cars.
+More seriously, if the isolated segment can maintain pressure, braking will be lost in the affected cars.

-If a closed angle cock is very close to the head end of the train and the isolated brake pipe is able to maintain pressure, most of the train will be without braking capability and the engineer (driver) may be unable to control the train's speed, especially on a descending grade.
+If a closed-angle cock is very close to the head end of the train and the isolated brake pipe can maintain pressure, most of the train will be without braking capability, and the engineer (driver) may be unable to control the train's speed, especially on a descending grade.
 Such a situation resulted in the 1953 Pennsylvania Railroad train wreck involving the Federal Express.
-A similar wreck was the Gare de Lyon rail accident, in which a valve was accidentally closed by a crew member, isolating part of the brake pipe and causing a significant loss of braking capacity.
+A similar wreck was the Gare de Lyon rail accident, in which a crew member accidentally closed a valve, isolating part of the brake pipe and causing a significant loss of braking capacity.

-There are a number of safeguards that may be taken to prevent human error and mechanical problems from leading to a brake failure.
+Some safeguards can be implemented to prevent human error and mechanical problems from causing a brake failure.
 Most railroads have strict government-approved procedures for conducting air brake tests during train makeup in the yard, or when picking up or setting out cars while en route.

 In North America, a typical yard procedure during train makeup, after all air hoses have been connected and angle cocks opened or closed as necessary, is: